nicolehappy/Deliverable5/README.md

 ###Vulnerability 1: Cross Site Scripting (Reflected) http://testphp.vulnweb.com/signup.php

 	1. This vulnerability attacks integrity, which means the data of this site could be modified by unauthorized users.
-	2. It is modification
+	2. It is modification attack
 	3. It is active
 	4. Due to this vulnerability, unauthorized access might occur.
-	5. steps to exploit this vulnerability:
+	5. Steps to exploit this vulnerability:
 		(1).
 Go to sign up page.
 		(2).
 Type "</li><script>alert(1);</script><li>" into username column.
 		(4).
 Click "signup".
 		Then we can see signup process will be successful.
-	6. steps to fix this vulnerability:
+	6. Steps to fix this vulnerability:
 Screenshots for this vulnerability:

 1. signup page: <img src = "1_1.png">